ituoga/php-invproject/README.md

 * Automated Reminders: Set up automatic reminders to notify clients about overdue payments, helping you to maintain cash flow.

-* Secure & Scalable: Designed with security in mind, InvoiceMaster ensures that your data is protected.
+* Secure & Scalable: Designed with security in mind, InvProject ensures that your data is protected.
 It’s also built to scale as your business grows.

 ## Getting Started
 ### Prerequisites